pymc-devs/pymc/docs/source/distribution_implementation.md

 class BlahRV(RandomVariable):
     name: str = "blah"

-    # Provide the number of (output) dimensions for this RV
+    # Provide the minimum number of (output) dimensions for this RV
     # (e.g. `0` for a scalar, `1` for a vector, etc.)
     ndim_supp: int = 0